Arcalive/Categorize-reviews/crawler/Readme.md

-### Yogiyo Crawler
+### Yogiyo-review Crawler(Selenium)

-You need to install the Chrome driver that matches your version of Chrome browser and put it in this folder.
+You need to install the chromedriver that matches your version of Chrome browser and put it in this folder.